 The identification of Priority Areas should consider the 10 Guiding Principles for Sustainable Ohio Watersheds and be consistent with Balanced Growth's purpose of protecting Ohio's watersheds while also ensuring economic competitiveness.
-The BWPP worked together to designate Priority Areas throughout the watershed based on a two part process that started with an analysis of objective criteria developed and adopted by the partnership.
+The OWPP worked together to designate Priority Areas throughout the watershed based on a three-part process that started with an analysis of objective criteria developed and adopted by the partnership.
 Following the initial analysis of criteria, each community was asked to review the potential priority areas and make adjustments as necessary.
-An explanation of the criteria, the BWPP's Priority Areas definitions, and maps showing the designated Priority Areas begins on page 38 of this plan.
+Draft Priority Area maps were then sent back to partnership communities for a round of local review and adjustments.
+An explanation of the criteria, the OWPP's Priority Areas definitions, and community-scale maps showing the designated Priority Areas begins on page 34 of this plan.